-As reported by Hallett in (page 227 of [17]), Hilbert argues that although the content of the Desargues proposition is manifestly two-dimensional; three dimensional methods are necessary for its proof.
+As reported by Hallett in (page 227 of [22]), Hilbert argues that although the content of the Desargues proposition is manifestly two-dimensional; three dimensional methods are necessary for its proof.
 We explore the role of vocabulary versus axioms in understanding this claim.
 We first want to formalize Hilbert's results on the strength of planar Desargues.
+Thus the following notation is introduced in the parlance of contemporary model theory.
+We will further explain the motivation for the introduction of Σ after stating Theorem 2.4.2.